 When you work with Schlesinger Law Offices, P.A., you’ll benefit from our 60-year tradition of excellence fighting for the injured and securing multi-million-dollar settlements from reluctant insurance companies.
-Our Florida insurance attorneys are providing free commercial insurance policy reviews for business owners, and we’re committed to advocating for our client’s needs through trial if necessary.
+Our Fort Lauderdale insurance attorneys are providing free commercial insurance policy reviews for business owners, and we’re committed to advocating for our client’s needs through trial if necessary.

 Learn more about how we can help with your case during a free initial evaluation.
 Give our award winning attorneys a call at (954) 467-8800, or contact us online to schedule a time to speak with a member of our team.

 Included in many commercial insurance policies, business interruption coverage protects against losses sustained when you can no longer do business on your property, due to damage from natural disasters or other “covered perils.”
 Although many business interruption insurance policies contain exclusions for bacteria, viruses, and other microorganisms in the wake of the 2003 SARS outbreak, this does not automatically mean that you are not covered for COVID-19 losses.

 Typically, your business loss claim will be considered coverable if it meets the following conditions:

 - There was damage or loss to your insured business property;

 - The damage to your business was caused by a covered peril; and

 - Your usual business was interrupted as a direct result of this damage, due to the time it takes to restore the property.